anasouardini/blog/src/pages/posts/is-javascript-a-bad-language.md

 }
 ```

 On top of being unnecessary, and given that just about anyone can view the JavaScript console, potentially a security concern logging things to the console does hit performance a little.
-It is a tiny hit, granted, but excessive use of <code>cosole.log()</code> will still make a noticeable impact on the performance of your script.
+It is a tiny hit, granted, but excessive use of `cosole.log()` will still make a noticeable impact on the performance of your script.

-One small addition on this theme, there are context-appropriate console functions, such as console warn, and console error. <code>cosole.log()</code> is used too often in situations where a warning or error would be more appropriate.
+One small addition on this theme, there are context-appropriate console functions, such as console warn, and console error. `cosole.log()` is used too often in situations where a warning or error would be more appropriate.

 ```js
 console.log("User has entered name.");